NOAA-GLERL/SCHISM_grid_utils/README.md

 A schism grid can consist of tris and quads (above).
 Both tris and quads are considered elements (or cells).
 Elements are defined by their nodes (below):
 ![elements](figs/elements.png)

-However, all the prognostic variables output by SCHISM are actually represented **on the nodes** so there's not a straightforward way to make a nice plot.
-(One _can_ create a pseudocolor plot of the data on the nodes but this isn't very nice to look at---lots of overlapping dots or white space, due to the variable mesh spacing)
+However, all the state variables output by SCHISM are actually represented **on the nodes** so there's not a straightforward way to make a nice plot.
+(Although one can create a pseudocolor plot of the data on the nodes, it's not very nice to look at---lots of overlapping dots or white space, due to the variable resolution)

-Instead we can define the area surrounding each node which is closest to that node.
+Instead we can define, as a polygon, the area surrounding each node which is closest to that node.
 These polygons are identical to the definition of [Voronoi (a.k.a Thiessen) polygons](https://en.wikipedia.org/wiki/Voronoi_diagram).
 This is effectively the physical space that a node represents so it's very well suited for making graphics.
 The Voronoi polygons for the same grid are shown below.

 ![voronoi](figs/voronoi.png)